LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

 Value Lists
 ===========

-A value list in Lasso is a set of possible values that can be used for a field.
-Value lists in MySQL are lists of pre-defined and stored values for a "SET" or "ENUM" field type.
+A :dfn:`value list` in Lasso is a set of possible values that can be used for a field.
+Value lists in MySQL are lists of predefined and stored values for a "SET" or "ENUM" field type.
 A value list from a "SET" or "ENUM" field can be displayed using the methods defined below.
 None of these methods will work in ``-sql`` inlines or if ``-noValueLists`` is specified.

 .. method:: value_list(name::string)

    Executes an associated block once for each value allowed for an "ENUM" or "SET" field.
 Requires a single parameter: the name of an "ENUM" or "SET" field from the current table.
 This method will not work in ``-sql`` inlines or if the ``-noValueLists`` parameter is specified.

 .. method:: value_listItem()